P ≠ NP Proof

 type X program, and this fact will NOT be under consideration: This is

-not a contradiction, definitely, since we can easily create innumerous programs of this type and – without deciding them at all – produce a myriad of instances of the
+not a contradiction, definitely, since we can easily create innumerous programs of this type and – without need deciding about their types – produce a myriad of instances

 Note 2:

-concerned in the Cook-Levin Theorem?
-There is no such a fixed polynomial, since this running time
+in the Cook-Levin Theorem?
+There is no such fixed polynomial, since this running time

 depends on the NP problem whose instance is to be reduced to a Boolean formula,